 - I. Composition of the Board of Directors - II.
 Operational status of the Board of Directors - III.
 Deliberations of the Board of Directors - IV.
 Roles and duties of the Board of Directors - V. Advisory Committees - VI.
-Execution of duties of the Directors and Audit & Supervisory Board Members themselves - VII.
-Support, etc. for Directors and Audit & Supervisory Board Members - VIII.
-Overall comments
+Performance of duties by members of the Board of Directors and Audit & Supervisory Board

+VII.
+Support for the Board of Directors and Audit & Supervisory Board VIII.General in FYE March 2020: